rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 ## link-self-contained

-On `windows-gnu`, `linux-musl`, and `wasi` targets, this flag controls whether the linker will use libraries and objects shipped with Rust instead or those in the system.
+On `windows-gnu`, `linux-musl`, and `wasi` targets, this flag controls whether the linker will use libraries and objects shipped with Rust instead of those in the system.
 It takes one of the following values:

 * no value: rustc will use heuristic to disable self-contained mode if system has necessary tools.